tahsinkoc/Lightning/README.md

 ## Lightning P2P File Transfer Application

 **This application enables peer-to-peer file transfer using the HTTP protocol.
-Developed with Node.js and Electron, it allows for fast file exchange between two computers.**
+Developed with Node.js and Electron, it allows for fast file exchange between two computers..**

 ## Usage